Knowing-How-Logics/haskell-knowing-how-logics/README.md

-# KHMC: A Haskell Model Checker for Knowing-How Logics
+# KHMC: A Model Checker for Knowing-how Logics

 KHMC is a Haskell tool for experimenting with model checking in knowing-how logics.
 It currently supports: